Harold Wilson’s former press secretary Joe Haines dies aged 97

 “He later joined the Daily Mirror, rising to become group political editor, assistant editor and a non-executive director under Robert Maxwell and wrote his authorised biography.

-Mr Haines offered advice privately to the Labour Party and leaders during his retirement, the spokesperson said.
+Mr Haines offered advice privately to the Labour Party and leaders during his retirement, the spokesman said.

 “He was pre-deceased by his wife Rene, and they had no children.